Travel in Austria

 VIEWS

-On Saturdays, a large flea market is held next to the Naschmarkt, selling second-hand goods and antiques.
+On Saturdays, a large flea market takes place next to the Naschmarkt, selling second-hand goods and antiques.
 The flea market is a place with an interesting atmosphere and also a good opportunity to buy an original souvenir from your visit to Vienna.

 Please note: The Naschmarkt is definitely not cheap; it is a tourist attraction, and the prices are accordingly.
 The market is closed on Sundays.